kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 Disadvantages:
 * Highest resource consumption.
-* Telemetry operator must manage the DaemonSets and not only ConfigMaps.
+* Telemetry operator must manage the Daemon Sets and not only Config Maps.
 * Impossible to inject filters to existing pipelines.

-### Setup 2: Dedicated input plugin per LogPipeline
+### Setup 2: Dedicated input plugin per Log Pipeline

 Properties:
-* The telemetry operator creates a new tail input with Kubernetes filter for every LogPipeline.
+* The telemetry operator creates a new tail input with Kubernetes filter for every Log Pipeline.

 Advantages:
 * Expected good isolation between different pipelines.
 Details have to be evaluated.